anju-kris/Retail-Sales-Analysis-SQL-Bangladesh/README.md

 20. **Peak Transaction Hour (by Count)**
     One hour sees highest transaction volume
-    → Data-driven staffing + senior staff at peak (Full list of 20 questions + insights remains below in your current format)
+    → Data-driven staffing + senior staff at peak

 ## SQL Queries